dimaportenko/react-native-liquid-gauge-tutorial/dev.md

 npx expo install d3 @types/d3
 ```

 Now we will have quate big code snippet of clipped inner circle with wave form path.
-Let's have it whole and then describe by smaller parts.
+I put comment almost on each line of code to explain what is doing.
+If you don't get something please ask in comments.

 ```typescript
 import { Canvas, Circle, Group, Path, Skia } from "@shopify/react-native-skia";